Most of us love to travel but are we all packing phobic?

 I know most parts of China are affected by malaria.
 You don’t want to get sick while on a trip.
 Some people use the mosquito repellant wrist band.

 - Acquire a VPN

 As in most other countries, when you visit the country you will have to buy the VPN if you intend to access Facebook, YouTube, Twitter, Instagram and most other Google sites.

 Just remember to buy the VPN that covers China.

 - Download WeChat or Alipay

-These are the two most common method of mobile commerce and messaging.
+These are the two most common methods of mobile commerce and messaging.
 They cut across the affluent and the average person.
 Even expats in the area come to the country and download the app for easier communication.

 The moment you reach your destination, download the free apps and begin to use it like a local does.
 It makes communication and transactions way easy.
 You no longer have to carry cash.

 You can purchase the sim card at the airport and literary most other shops.
 The good thing is that the airtime is affordable.